-ECMWF routinely processes data from around 90 satellite data products as part of its operational daily data assimilation and monitoring activities.
-A total of 40 million observations are processed and used daily; the vast majority of these are satellite measurements, but ECMWF also benefits from all available observations from non-satellite sources, including surface-based and aircraft reports.
+ECMWF routinely processes data from around 90 satellite instruments as part of its operational daily data assimilation and monitoring activities.
+We receive 800 million observations daily, and 60 million quality-controlled observations are available daily for use in the Integrated Forecasting System (IFS); the vast majority of these are satellite measurements, but ECMWF also benefits from all available observations from non-satellite sources, including surface-based and aircraft reports.

 Weather forecasts have always relied on accurate observations of the current weather.
 Modern numerical weather prediction is no different and makes extensive use of terrestrial and satellite observations.
 These observations provide atmospheric, ocean and land surface information.